ruchee/vimrc/vimfiles/bundle/vim-csv/README.md

 By default, the csv plugin will analyze the whole file to determine which delimiter to use.
 Beside specifying the the actual delimiter to use (see also [Delimiter](#delimiter)) you can restrict analyzing the plugin to consider only a certain part of the file.
-This should make loading huge csv files a log faster.
+This should make loading huge csv files a lot faster.
 To only consider the first 100 rows set the `g:csv_start` and `g:csv_end` variables in your [`.vimrc`](http://vimhelp.appspot.com/starting.txt.html#.vimrc) like this